-Custom fields (Advanced): Edit, search, ways to use
+Custom fields (Advanced): Update, search, ways to use

-Learn everything you need to know about managing custom fields: how to edit, as well as search them, use custom fields in different portal sections, and delete them.
+Learn everything you need to know about managing custom fields: how to update them for client accounts, search by their content and use custom fields in different portal sections as shortcodes.

 tip

-You can search for specific contact or account custom-field content by using a keyword in the slide-out search field on the left:
+You can search for specific contact or account custom-field content by using a keyword:

 • Type in the search field within the Clients > Contacts or Clients > Accounts pages.
 Press enter on your keyboard to view your search results.
 Click the x in the search field to clear it.

-• Click the search button on the top left on any page, type in the search field, then review the results in the Accounts and Contacts tabs.
+• Click the search button on the top of any page, type in the search field, then review the results in the Accounts and Contacts tabs.

 tip